-You can use any creative tool, design, or template to create creative briefs at your disposal.
+You can use any creative project management tool, design, or template to create creative briefs at your disposal.
 As long as you are including all the necessary information in a way that inspires your creative team, you are good to go.

 There are, however, some tips you can follow to create excellent creative briefs for your teams.

 Having a clear understanding of the final product is essential for an effective creative brief.
-It also gives you an opportunity to familiarize your team with the client’s objectives and the current scenario.
+It also gives you an opportunity to familiarize your team with the client’s project objectives and the current scenario.
 The background and objectives are usually at the start of any creative brief, so you must be careful while creating them.
 These first few lines can set the tone of the entire document.

 This is an optional section that can be included to further explain why this particular project is needed and what are the issues your client wants to solve.
 We recommend adding this section as it allows team members to get further insights about the requirement and expectations of the client.

 You can come up with the best marketing strategy or the most innovative design but if it’s not aimed at the relevant audience, it’s not the best use of your time.
 By focusing on the target market, you’ll be able to get better and faster results.

 All of them use statistics to justify the insights and observations.
 Acquiring and analyzing data is an important part of a project team’s responsibility.
 Some teams have created special roles for this, but in most cases, the responsibility falls on the project manager.